Women in architecture: 21st Century

 In 2013, Women In Design, a student organization at the Harvard Graduate School of Design started a petition for the Pritzker Architecture Prize to recognize Denise Scott Brown who was not awarded in 1991, while her partner, Robert Venturi was.
 Also in 2013 Julia Morgan became the first woman to receive the AIA Gold Medal, which she received posthumously.
 In 2014 the Heydar Aliyev Cultural Centre, designed by Zaha Hadid, won the Design Museum Design of the Year Award, making her the first woman to win the top prize in that competition.
 In 2015 Hadid became the first woman to be awarded the RIBA Gold Medal in her own right.

 In 2014 Parlour: women, equity, architecture published the Parlour Guides to Equitable Practice, which provide a practical resource for moving toward a more equitable profession, with a focus on gender equity.

 In 2016, Heather Dubbeldam of Dubbeldam Architecture and Design was awarded the Prix de Rome along with $50,000 to travel to Denmark, Norway and Sweden to experience first hand net zero, passive and regenerative homes in a similar Northern Climate in order to develop a thesis on sustainability which she entitled ‘The Next Green – Innovation in Sustainable Housing’.
 Situated in Toronto, the firm was dedicated to providing these solutions within a northern context as their major design principles focuses on integrating these elements of energy efficiency seamlessly into the design process, rather than it being a separate entity.

+In 2017, Black Females in Architecture was created to support black women who are underrepresented in architecture and the wider built environment.

+In 2019, Part W developed their first campaign, 'The Alternative List'.
+It challenged the fact that the Royal Gold Medal for Architecture under the Royal Institute of British Architects had at that time only ever been granted to one woman in her own right over the previous 172 years.

 In 2022 Architecture + Women NZ with Massey University Press published Making Space: A History of New Zealand Women in Architecture.
 Edited by Elizabeth Cox and written by Cox and 30 other women architects, architectural historians and academics it makes visible the contributions to architecture in New Zealand of over 500 women.